MidnightInAPythonWorld/API-Cisco-PSIRT/README.md

 ### Output
  - The script simply prints return to the screen in JSON format.
- - However, these results can easily be sent to SIEM or other endpoints.
+ - However, these results can easily be sent to SIEM or other endpoints depending on your ends.

 For more information on Cisco PSIRT OpenVuln, please reference the following: